ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 "Node" refers to a running piece of client software.
 A client is an implementation of Ethereum that verifies all transactions in each block, keeping the network secure and the data accurate.

-Ethereum network consists of execution layer and consensus layer.
-These are presented by two pieces of software: execution client and consensus client.
+Ethereum consists of two networks known as execution layer and consensus layer.
+Both networks are run by different a client software.
+In this documentation, we will refer to them as execution client and consensus client.
 - The execution client, also known as the Execution Engine, EL client or formerly the Eth1 client, listens to new transactions broadcasted in the network, executes them in EVM and holds the latest state, and database of all current Ethereum data.
 - The consensus client, also known as the Beacon Node, CL client or formerly the Eth2 client, implements the proof-of-stake consensus algorithm which enables network to achieve agreement based on validated data from the execution client.

-Before [The Merge](/upgrades/merge/), network only consisted of what are now execution clients.
+Before [The Merge](/upgrades/merge/), consensus and execution layer networks were separeted.
+All transactions and user activity on Ethereum network was happening at what is now the execution layer.
 One client software provided both execution enviroment and consensus verification of blocks produced by miners.
-As the network transitions to proof-of-stake, consensus is separted into its own client implementation.
+The consensus layer, [the Beacon Chain](/upgrades/beacon-chain/), was running separetly since December 2020.
+It introduced proof-of-stake and coordinated the network of validators based on data from the Ethereum network.

+With the Merge, Ethereum network transitions to proof-of-stake by connecting these networks.
+This where the name Merge comes from.

 Modular design with various pieces of software working together can be referred to as [encapusalted complexity](https://vitalik.ca/general/2022/02/28/complexity.html).
 This approach makes it easier to execute The Merge in a seamless way and also enables reuse of individual clients, for example in the L2 ecosystem.

 ![Coupled execution and consensus clients](./eth1eth2client.png)